msight-tech/imaterialist-product-2019/README.md

 - **April 1, 2019** - Competition starts.

-- **May 19, 2019** - Entry deadline.
+- ~~May 19, 2019~~ **May 26, 2019** - Entry deadline.
 You must accept the competition rules before this date in order to compete.

-- **May 19, 2019** - Team Merger deadline.
+- ~~May 19, 2019~~ **May 26, 2019** - Team Merger deadline.
 This is the last day participants may join or merge teams.

-- **May 26, 2019** - Final submission deadline.
+-  ~~May 26, 2019~~ **June 2, 2019** - Final submission deadline.

+The original deadline has been extended for one week to be consistent with other FGVC6 challenges.
 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competition organizers reserve the right to update the contest timeline if they deem it necessary.

 ## Dataset Format and Download